 I quickly discovered the meaning of hard work and the importance of family.
 For another nine more years I learned to raise animals, crops, vegetables and how to find happiness in creative adventures and activities on a rural country farm.
 I was actively involved in 4-H and FFA (Future Farmers of America).

-After my military service I returned home to the Black Hills of South Dakota where I and my family opened Prentice Real Estate and Builders Ltd. Wearing multiple hats from commercial and residential building designer, real estate broker, office manager and construction supervisor I left the family business after 9 years and was hired by Bruce Lien to head up one of the upper Midwest largest gaming companies and helped found Concorde Gaming, Inc.
+After my military service and college education at Northern State University, I returned home to the Black Hills of South Dakota where I and my family opened Prentice Real Estate and Builders Ltd. Wearing multiple hats from commercial and residential building designer, real estate broker, office manager and construction supervisor I left the family business after 9 years and was hired by Bruce Lien to head up one of the upper Midwest largest gaming companies and helped found and develop Concorde Gaming, Inc.

-After leaving the gaming industry to launch an independent commercial art studio, I gained national attention after completing a 20′ x 40′ glass mural at the Mouth Rushmore National Memorial called “The Stand” (A larger than life buffalo).
+After leaving the gaming industry to launch an independent commercial art studio, I gained national attention after completing a 20′ x 40′ glass mural at the Mount Rushmore National Memorial called “The Stand” (A larger than life buffalo).
 I have worked in the commercial art glass business for over 25 years doing various commercial art glass and design projects.
 Some of my clients consisted of First National Bank lobby rotunda, Applebee’s, Ramada Inn, Holiday Inn, and numerous residential housing projects.
 I have done projects for the Vice President of the United States and Miss South Dakota.
 My portfolio also consists of numerous logos and graphic designs, some of which are very recognizable throughout the Midwest.